-- 3 To "follow Jesus" means to personally share his religious faith and to enter into the spirit of the Master's life of unselfish service for man.
+¶ To "follow Jesus" means to personally share his religious faith and to enter into the spirit of the Master's life of unselfish service for man.
 One of the most important things in human living is to find out what Jesus believed, to discover his ideals, and to strive for the achievement of his exalted life purpose.
-Of all human knowledge, that which is of greatest value is to know the religious life of Jesus and how he lived it. - 4 The common people heard Jesus gladly, and they will again respond to the presentation of his sincere human life of consecrated religious motivation if such truths shall again be proclaimed to the world.
-The people heard
+Of all human knowledge, that which is of greatest value is to know the religious life of Jesus and how he lived it.

+The common people heard Jesus gladly, and they will again respond to the presentation of his sincere human life of consecrated religious motivation if such truths shall again be proclaimed to the world.
+The people heard him gladly because he was one of them, an unpretentious layman; the world's greatest religious teacher was indeed a layman.

-- glorified Christ.
-What a transcendent service > him gladly because he was one of them, an if, through this revelation, the Son of Man unpretentious layman; the world's greatest should be recovered from the tomb of tradi- - 5 It should not be the aim of kingdom believers literally to imitate the outward life of Jesus in the flesh but rather to share his faith; to trust God as he trusted God and to believe in men as he believed in men.
-Jesus never argued about either the fatherhood of God or the brotherhood of men; he was a living illustration of the one and a profound demonstration of the other. - 6 Just as men must progress from the consciousness of the human to the realization of the divine, so did Jesus ascend from the nature of man to the consciousness of the nature of God.
+It should not be the aim of kingdom believers literally to imitate the outward life of Jesus in the flesh but rather to share his faith; to trust God as he trusted God and to believe in men as he believed in men.
+Jesus never argued about either the fatherhood of God or the brotherhood of men; he was a living illustration of the one and a profound demonstration of the other.

+Just as men must progress from the consciousness of the human to the realization of the divine, so did Jesus ascend from the nature of man to the consciousness of the nature of God.
 And the Master made this great ascent from the human to the divine by the conjoint achievement of the faith of his mortal intellect and the acts of his indwelling Adjuster.
 The fact-realization of the attainment of totality of divinity (all the while fully conscious of the reality of humanity) was attended by seven stages of faith consciousness of progressive divinization.
-These stages of progressive self-realization were marked off by the following extraordinary events in the Master's bestowal experience: - 7 1.
-The arrival of the Thought Adjuster. - 8 2.
-The messenger of Immanuel who appeared to him at Jerusalem when he was about twelve years old. - 9 3.
-The manifestations attendant upon his baptism. - 10 4.
-The experiences on the Mount of Transfiguration. - 11 5.
-The morontia resurrection. - 12 6.
-The spirit ascension. - 13 7.
+These stages of progressive self-realization were marked off by the following extraordinary events in the Master's bestowal experience:

+- 1. The arrival of the Thought Adjuster. - 2.
+The messenger of Immanuel who appeared to him at Jerusalem when he was about twelve years old. - 3.
+The manifestations attendant upon his baptism. - 4.
+The experiences on the Mount of Transfigura- - 5.
+The morontia resurrection. - 6.
+The spirit ascension. - 7.
 The final embrace of the Paradise Father, conferring unlimited sovereignty of his universe.